spotinst/spotinst-examples/Cassandra/readme.md

 ## Step by step guide

-* This Terrafom / Cloudformation template will create Stateful Elastigroup with persisting the private IP and Data and root volume.
+* This Terrafom template will create Stateful Elastigroup with persisting the private IP and Data and root volume.
-* You have to create Spotinst token  - https://api.spotinst.com/spotinst-api/administration/create-an-api-token/
+* Create a Spotinst token  - https://api.spotinst.com/spotinst-api/administration/create-an-api-token/
 * Fill the required fields in the exapmple vars
-* Apply the Terraform / Cloudformation
+* Apply the Terraform